trallnag/prometheus-ecs-discoverer/README.md

 are two main ways you can configure the application.
-Either by providing a custom settings file with the env var `SETTINGS_FILES_FOR_DYNACONF` (see [here](https://www.dynaconf.com/configuration/#on-environment-options)) or directly setting the respective values via env vars with the `DYNACONF_` prefix.
+Either by providing a custom settings file with the env var `SETTINGS_FILES_FOR_DYNACONF` (see [here](https://www.dynaconf.com/configuration/#on-environment-options)) or directly setting the respective values via env vars with the `PROMED_` prefix.
 All supported settings together with their default values can be found [`settings.toml` (click me)](https://github.com/trallnag/prometheus-ecs-discoverer/blob/master/prometheus_ecs_discoverer/settings.toml).